 - (c) Cash and cash equivalents-UFHSA considers all short-term, highly liquid investments that are readily convertible to known amounts of cash with an original maturity of three months or less at the date of acquisition to be cash equivalents.
-Restricted cash and cash equivalents represent amounts received as security deposits for residential tenants and held in a separate bank account for the benefit of the tenants at June 30, 2022.
+Restricted cash and cash equivalents represent amounts received as security deposits for residential tenants and held in a separate bank account for the benefit of the tenants at June 30, 2024.
 Commercial security deposits are not required to be held in restricted cash and cash equivalents. - (d) Capital assets-Capital assets are stated at cost.
 Costs of \$5,000 or more are capitalized, and expenditures for repairs and maintenance are expensed in the period incurred.
 Depreciation and amortization are provided over the estimated useful lives of the respective assets using the straight-line method.
 The useful lives of these assets range from 5 to 25 years.
 When items of equipment and other property, or intangible assets are sold or retired, the related costs and accumulated depreciation or accumulated amortization are removed from the accounts and any gain or loss is included in income.
 Capital assets donated are reported at fair value at the time of the donation; however, capital assets donated by related organizations are recorded based on the net book value of these assets in the accounting records of the related organization on the date of donation. - (e) Income taxes-UFHSA is a not-for-profit corporation established under the laws of the State of Florida and is generally exempt from income taxes under provisions of Section 501(c)(3) of the Internal Revenue Code.
-Therefore, no provision for income taxes has been made in the accompanying financial statements.
+Therefore, no provision for income taxes has been made.

 UFHSA files informational tax returns in the U.S. federal jurisdiction.
-UFHSA has reviewed and evaluated the relevant technical merits of each of its tax positions in accordance with accounting principles generally accepted in the United States of America for accounting for uncertainty in income taxes, and determined that there are no uncertain tax positions that would have a material impact on the financial statements of UFHSA.
-UFHSA's income tax returns for the past three years are subject to examination by tax authorities, and may change upon examination.
+UFHSA has reviewed and evaluated the relevant technical merits of each of its tax positions in accordance with accounting principles generally accepted in the United States of America for accounting for uncertainty in income taxes and determined that there are no uncertain tax positions that would have a material impact on the financial statements of UFHSA.
+UFHSA's income tax returns for the past three years are subject to examination by tax authorities and may change upon examination.

 - (f) Use of estimates-The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates. - (g) Accounts receivable-Accounts receivable represent unpaid license and other fees and are stated at the amount management expects to collect from outstanding balances.
-There was no balance in the allowance for doubtful accounts at June 30, 2022. - (h) Deferred inflows of resources-This separate financial statement element represents an acquisition of net assets that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time. - (i) New accounting pronouncements-GASB Statement No. 87, Leases establishes a single model for lease accounting.
-Under this Statement, a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-UHFSA has implemented this Statement and its various provisions in 2022.
-See Note 6 for additional disclosures.
+There was no balance in the allowance for doubtful accounts at June 30, 2024. - (h) Leases-UFHSA, as a lessor, has entered into lease agreements involving commercial and residential buildings and recognizes lease receivables and corresponding deferred inflows for all leases that are not considered short-term.
+Lease receivables represent the UFHSA's right to receive lease payments arising from the lease.
+Deferred inflows represent resources recorded in an amount equal to the corresponding lease receivable plus certain additional amounts received from the lessee at or before the commencement of the lease term that relate to future periods.
+Subsequently, the lease receivable is reduced by the principal portion of lease payments received, and deferred inflows of resources are recognized as revenue over the life of the lease term.